-- Women with a sister/mother with endometriosis are 7-10 times more likely to have it themselves, there is some gene linking research that has identified certain genes are problematic for endometriosis (some of those involved in reproductive tract regulation), and that environment alone cannot account for endometriosis development (the idea of vulnerability; supported by separated-at-birth twin studies).
+- Women with relatives with endometriosis have a higher likelihood of the illness (8).
+Women with a sister/mother with endometriosis are 7-10 times more likely to have it themselves, and there is gene linking research that has identified certain genes as problematic for endometriosis (particularly immune and reproductive genes).
+These studies show that environment alone cannot account for endometriosis development; there are genetic factors involved.

 - Well designed environmental research is a struggle.
 Obviously, it's impossible to conduct a human experiment (you can not trap a child and rigorously test what toxins cause endometriosis).
-And when doing correlation studies, separating out what factors are involved is impossible.
-Confounding factors refers to things that are not included in the study (e.g., when studying drunk driving, the time of night could be a confounding factor that only includes intoxication and skill of driver).
+Delays in diagnosis and limited availability for treatment also limit research (9).
+Survey studies, which study correlation of factors, are also difficult due to the extent of confounding factors.
+Confounding factors refers to things that are not readily apparent and can interfere with research (e.g., when studying drunk driving accidents, the time of night could be a confounding factor that only includes intoxication and skill of driver).
 It's hard to know what may be contributing to endometriosis, so there are many potential confounding factors out there.
 However, there are a few established risk factors, such as exposure to environmental toxins.